anovative/iatd-microcredential-cloud-networking/learning_outcome_1/labs/lab-capstone/README.md

 ## Resource Management

 ### Cleanup Procedures
-To maintain cost efficiency, implement the following cleanup procedures after exercise completion:
+To avoid unnecessary charges, make sure you clean up your resources after completing the exercises:

 1. Microsoft Azure
-   - Remove resource groups
+   - Remove your resource groups
-   - Verify resource deletion
+   - Verify your resource deletion
-   - Check for orphaned resources
+   - Check for any orphaned resources

 2. Google Cloud Platform
-   - Delete network resources
+   - Delete your network resources
-   - Remove firewall configurations
+   - Remove your firewall configurations
-   - Verify instance termination
+   - Verify your instance termination

 3. Amazon Web Services
-   - Terminate compute instances
+   - Terminate your compute instances
-   - Remove network components
+   - Remove your network components
-   - Verify elastic IP release
+   - Verify your elastic IP release

 ## Learning Outcomes
-Upon successful completion, participants will demonstrate:
+After completing these exercises, you'll have:
-- Proficiency in cloud network architecture
+- Mastered cloud network architecture principles
-- Understanding of security best practices
+- Gained practical security implementation experience
-- Ability to implement enterprise solutions
+- Developed enterprise solution deployment skills
-- Expertise with cloud networking tools
+- Built expertise with cloud networking tools

 ## Professional Development
-This laboratory exercise aligns with industry-standard practices for enterprise cloud networking.
-Participants are encouraged to:
+As you work through this lab, remember to:
-- Document implementation decisions
+- Document your implementation decisions
 - Follow cloud provider best practices
-- Consider high availability in designs
+- Consider high availability in your designs
 - Implement security at every layer

-For additional guidance, consult the official documentation of each cloud provider and leverage enterprise architecture frameworks.
+For additional guidance, refer to the official documentation of each cloud provider and leverage enterprise architecture frameworks.